Helmholtz-UFZ/saqc/sphinx-doc/cook_books/DataRegularisation.rst

 that is a multiple of *10* minutes.
 (See :py:func:`saqc.shift <Functions.saqc.shift>` documentation for more details on the keywords.)

 Lets see, how the data is now sampled.
-Therefore, we use the ``dataRaw`` Atribute from the :py:class:`SaQC <saqc.core.core.SaQC>` object.
+Therefore, we use the ``data_raw`` Atribute from the :py:class:`SaQC <saqc.core.core.SaQC>` object.
 This will prevent the methods output from being merged to a ``pandas.DataFrame`` object, and the changes from the resampling will be easier comprehensible from one look.